zggl404/ace-compiler/README.md

 In the `/app` directory of the container, run:
 ```
-python3 /app/FHELIPE/fhelipe.py
+/app/scripts/fhelipe.sh
 ```

 This command will perform the following actions:
-  - Pull original FHELIPE code from github
-  - Apply patches for timing and new models for performance comparison
-  - Build fhelipe compiler
-  - Compile and run all MVM and Conv kernels listed in Table 3
+- Apply FHELIPE to compile and run all MVM and Conv kernels listed in **Table 3**
-  - Compile and run all DNN models listed in Table 7
+- Apply FHELIPE to compile and run all DNN models listed in **Table 7**

 All FHELIPE tests are implemented in /app/FHELIPE/source/frontend/fheapps in the [*FHELIPE*] directory.

 Upon successful completion, you will see:
 ```
-BLAHBLAH BLAH BLAH
+Processing Summary:
+Successfully processed: 14/14

+All generated timing logs have been moved to: /app/mkr_ae_result/fhelipe/
 root@xxxxxx:/app#
 ```

-*Note: For the hardware environment outlined above, it will take **approximately 24 hours** to complete all the MKR tests using a single thread.
-The cases which runs exceeds 20 hours are ignored in the test include MVM with shape [4096, 25088] and all DNN models on ImageNet. *
+*Note: On the hardware environment described above, completing all MKR tests using a single thread takes **approximately 24 hours**.
+Test cases that exceed 20 hours are excluded, including MVM with shape `[4096, 25088]`, MobileNet and all DNN models on ImageNet.*

 ### 5. Generate all figures and tables
-Once command 2, 3 and 4 completed successfully, in the `/app` directory of the container, run:
+Once the above three steps have been completed successfully, navigate to the `/app` directory inside the container and run:
 ```
 python3 /app/scripts/generate_figures.py
 ```
-The script will generate the results as depicted in the figures and tables of our paper.
-The outputs are named 'Table4.pdf', 'Table5.pdf', 'Table6.pdf', 'Table7.pdf', 'Figure7.pdf', 'Figure8.pdf' and 'Table8.pdf'.
-For the raw data, please refer to the corresponding *.log files.
+The script will generate results corresponding to the figures and tables presented in the evaluation section of our paper.
+The output files include: `Table4.pdf`, `Table5.pdf`, `Table6.pdf`, `Table7.pdf`, `Figure7.pdf`, `Figure8.pdf`, and `Table8.pdf`.
+For raw data, please refer to the corresponding `.log` files.

 Here is what you can expect from each file:

 - **Table4.pdf**:
   ![Table4](scripts/Table4.png)